Fitbit

-Fitbit is a line of wireless-enabled wearable technology, physical fitness monitors and activity trackers such as smartwatches, pedometers and monitors for heart rate, quality of sleep, and stairs climbed as well as related software.
+Fitbit, sometimes marketed as Google Fitbit, is a line of wireless-enabled wearable technology, physical fitness monitors and activity trackers such as smartwatches, pedometers and monitors for heart rate, quality of sleep, and stairs climbed as well as related software.
 It operated as an American consumer electronics and fitness company from 2007 to 2021.

-The Fitbit brand name was originally owned by Fitbit, Inc., founded by James Park and Eric Freidman.
+The Fitbit brand name was originally owned by Fitbit, Inc., founded by James Park and Eric Friedman.
+In 2019, Fitbit was the fifth-largest wearable technology company by shipments.
+The company has sold more than 120 million devices and has 29 million users in over 100 countries.

 The company was acquired by Google in January 2021 and was absorbed into the company's hardware division.

-In 2019, Fitbit was the fifth largest wearable technology company in shipments.
-The company has sold more than 120 million devices and has 29 million users in over 100 countries.
+The Fitbit app was renamed to Google Health in June 2026.
+Google also introduced Google Health Coach (formerly Fitbit Coach) and the Fitbit Air.

 History

 Fitbit LLC was founded as Healthy Metrics Research, Inc. in San Francisco, California, on March 26, 2007, by James Park (CEO) and Eric Friedman (CTO).
 In October 2007, it changed its name to Fitbit, Inc.

 In January 2015, the company successfully defended against a trademark lawsuit from Fitbug.
-On March 5, 2015, Fitbit acquired fitness coaching app developer Fitstar for $17.8 million.
+On March 5, 2015, Fitbit acquired Fitstar, a fitness coaching app developer, for $17.8 million.
 In June 2015, the company became a public company via an initial public offering, raising $732 million.
 In May 2016, Fitbit acquired a wearable payment platform from smart credit card company Coin.
 In October 2016, CEO James Park announced that the company was undergoing a major transformation from what he called a "consumer electronics company" to a "digital healthcare company".
 On December 6, 2016, Fitbit acquired assets from Pebble for $23 million.

 On January 10, 2017, Fitbit acquired Romania-based smartwatch startup Vector Watch SRL.

 On February 13, 2018, Fitbit acquired Twine Health.
 In February 2018, Fitbit announced a partnership with Adidas to release an Adidas-branded Fitbit Ionic; it was released on March 19, 2018.
-In August 2018, Blue Cross Blue Shield Association announced a partnership with Fitbit in which BCBS will include Fitbit's wearables and fitness trackers in its Blue365 program.
+In August 2018, Blue Cross Blue Shield Association (BCBS) announced a partnership with Fitbit in which BCBS included Fitbit's wearables and fitness trackers in its Blue365 program.